megrogan/webapi-example/README.md

 Without PATCH it is necessary for a client to do a GET followed by a PUT which can be undesirable.
 At the time of writing Patch has been supported with a supplementary package for the Web Api.
 You can read about it in [this](http://blogs.msdn.com/b/alexj/archive/2012/08/15/odata-support-in-asp-net-web-api.aspx) MSDN blog post.
-I have included a PATCH command in the [example](https://github.com/megrogan/webapi-example/blob/master/TravelRepublic.Flights.Service/FlightsController.cs) flights controller.
+A PATCH command is included in [FlightsController.cs](https://github.com/megrogan/webapi-example/blob/master/TravelRepublic.Flights.Service/FlightsController.cs).

 <a name="Linux"></a>